sharantechuser/kuberenets-practice-1/README.md

 ### 1.  angular-frontend
 - The simple frontend microservice implemented in angular.

-### 2.  user-service
+### 2.  python-user-service

-- User-service is a backend service implemented in python.
+- python-user-service is a backend service implemented in python.

-### 3.  todo-service
+### 3.  go-todo-service

-- todo-service is a backend service implemented in Golang.
+- go-todo-service is a backend service implemented in Golang.

 ### 4. MySQL